justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

 Metafile: build\_meta.json
 --------------------------

-We described an _artifact address_ as a snapshot of the project output for a given VCS revision.
+We defined _artifact address_ as a snapshot of the project output for a given DVCS revision.
 From that snapshot we should be able to deploy or install the product.
 But each snapshot may be "sparse": it contains only artifacts that actually changed, and the missing artifacts are resolved by looking at the ancestor addresses.
 If a build wasn't triggered to produce an artifact, we